It’s a sad fact of life but roughly 1 in 3 small businesses fail within the first two years.

 - what you are

 Clients are not mind readers.
 It’s essential to communicate with them clearly, consistently and frequently.
 A salon marketing plan is key to getting this communication right and is crucial to your success.
 But when you’re running round chasing up builders, speaking to your lawyer and recruiting staff ‘marketing’ often gets put on the back burner.

 To help you, I’ve written a free step-by-step guide on creating your Salon Start-up Marketing Plan plus a ready-to-use 12 month Salon Marketing Calendar to get you off to a flying start.
 Download them for free here.

 Any successful entrepreneur will tell you that you need to get marketing early.
 Write your Salon Marketing Plan as soon as you have shaken hands on your new premises.
 For the best results you want to be promoting your new business hard for a few weeks before you open the doors.

 #5.
 Leadership is fundamental to start ups

 This is probably the biggest and most common cause of a start-up going pop.
 (And it doesn’t just apply to start-ups.)

 If you want a successful salon business you have to work on it not just in it.

 Too many salon owners, especially early on, believe they must be the main earner.
 They believe it’s their job to put the most money in the till each week, and end up working their fingers to the bone whilst their team stand idly around waiting for clients.

-Looking for more Hair & Beauty start-up tips?
+Looking for more hair and beauty start-up marketing and business tips?
 Read our free specialist start-up section.
-Loads of practical tips and advice on setting up your new hair or beauty salon.
+Tons of practical tips and advice on setting up your new salon.